debaycisse/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 # Python - Almost A Circle

-This project contains the a must-learn learning materials and is to prepare us for the AirBnB project.
+This project contains a list of a must-learn concepts and is to prepare me as an ALX SWE learner for the AirBnB project.

-This directory houses a set of tasks, related to the following concepts in python.
+This directory houses a set of tasks, related to the following concepts in python:

  * Import
  * Exceptions
  * Class